Enrolling Allegion Schlage AD locks and PIM modules on the Synergis Cloud Link unit

 Click the blue link to identify the controller by its hostname.
 This option is only available if you’re running Security Center 5.12.0.0 or later.

-Note: When enrolling a Mercury controller with its hostname, you must append the hostname with .local if the controller is not registered to DHCP and DNS on the network.
+When enrolling a Mercury controller with its hostname, you must append the hostname with .local if the controller is not registered to DHCP and DNS on the network.

 Port